opensearch-project/project-website/_posts/2023-08-23-cluster-metrics-monitors-blog.md

 ## Monitoring `_cat/indices` and `_cat/shards` responses

-With the release of OpenSearch version 2.9, cluster metrics monitors now support calling the `_cat/indices` and `_cat/shards` APIs!
-The output from those APIs consist of a list of indexes and a list of shards, respectively.
+With the release of OpenSearch version 2.9, cluster metrics monitors now support calling the `_cat/indices` and `_cat/shards` APIs.
+The output from those APIs consists of a list of indexes and a list of shards, respectively.
 The following are some examples of trigger conditions that iterate through the list returned by the API to check whether any entry matches the desired condition.

 ### `_cat/indices`